slowlydev/f1-dash/CONTRIBUTING.md

 # if you haven't installed rust & cargo run the following
 rustup toolchain install

+# copy the env example and maybe adjust envs if some ports are already in use
+cp .env.example .env

 # to start the live backend which handles the realtime part
 cargo r -p live